zakilur/helm-charts/docs/Getting Started.md

   environment: openshift
   domain: development.deciphernow.com
   route_url_name: greymatter
-  remove_namespace_from_url: false
+  remove_namespace_from_url: 'false'
 ```

-The URL will be `greymatter.{{ Release.Namespace }}.development.deciphernow.com`, so if you deployed into a OpenShift or Kubernetes namespace with a command like, `helm install decipher/greymatter --namespace mesh`, the final URL would be: `https://greymatter.mesh.development.deciphernow.com`.
+The URL will be `greymatter.{{ Release.Namespace }}.development.deciphernow.com`, so if you deployed into a OpenShift namespace, the final URL would be: `https://greymatter.mesh.development.deciphernow.com`.
 That URL will route you to the Grey Matter dashboard and you can confirm that the core services are up and running.